 We here at the City of Wasilla work to provide top quality water to every tap.

-In the wake of 9-11 we ask that all our customers help us protect your water source, which are the heart of your community, your way of life and your children's future.
+In the wake of 9-11 we ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.